duckduckgo/duckduckhack-docs/duckduckhack/frontend-reference/templates-reference.md

 ## `basic_flipping_item` Template

-This template is used to replace `places_item` on the front and back of the item tile, when using the Places template group.
-This template maintains the unique 'flip' behavior of `places_item`.
+This template is used to replace [`places_item`](#placesitem-template) on the front and back of the item tile, when using the Places template group.
+This template maintains the unique 'flip' behavior of `places_item`, but allows.

 ### Template Diagram